Margaret has a passion for cooking, baking, and creating recipes that satisfy her cravings for delicious and indulgent food.

 Mom wrote down the ingredients and measurements in the back of her favorite cookbook, which I inherited, but added only minimal directions.
 So, I volunteered to write out a complete recipe, including detailed directions and success tips based on my personal experience.

-I've decided to publish this precious family recipe my grandmother's strawberry raisin walnut rugelach so that other parents and grandparents can also share the joy of baking these wonderful cookies for, and with, their children and grandchildren.
+I've decided to publish this precious family recipe of my grandmother's strawberry raisin walnut rugelach so that other parents and grandparents can also share the joy of baking these wonderful cookies for—and with—their children and grandchildren.